sparrow007/BlurImage/README.md

 method(intesity):- intensity( int value) { Increase Blur and limit of value is in between 0 to 25 }

 **Synchronous way to Load** :-
-To make blur in synchronous you need to put false in Async method
+To make blur in synchronous you need to put false in Async method.

 **ASynchronous way to Load**:-
-   To make blur in synchronous you need to put true in Async method
+   To make blur in asynchronous (Background) you need to put true in Async method.

 **Direct get Blur Bitmap** :-
-   To get direct blur bitmap call following code
+   To get direct blur bitmap call the following code .
    ```java
    Bitmap bitmap = BlurImage.with(getApplicationContext()).load(R.drawable.mountain).intensity(20).Async(true).getImageBlur();
    ```